Cog-Creators/Red-Index/README.md

 # Red-Index
 Auto-indexer of repositories and cogs.
 Scheduled to run every 15 minutes and provide an up-to-date [index list](https://github.com/Cog-Creators/Red-Index/tree/master/index) of every repo listed in [repositories.yaml](repositories.yaml)
 See [repositories-example.yaml](repositories-example.yaml) to learn how to compile it

 ### TODO:
-- Error log generation in index folder
 - Interface this thing with Downloader :-)